Corporate Tax UAE

 What is the deadline for filing a voluntary disclosure in the UAE?

 You must file a voluntary disclosure within 20 business days of discovering an error in your tax return.
-This applies to both VAT and corporate tax filings.
-The clock starts from the date you became aware of the error , not from when you decide to act.
 Missing this deadline triggers a separate administrative penalty of AED 1,000 for the first offence and AED 2,000 for repeat offences.

 How much does a voluntary disclosure penalty cost compared to an FTA audit?

-Under the new penalty regime (effective 14 April 2026), voluntary disclosure penalties are 1% of the unpaid tax per month from the original due date.
+Under the new penalty regime (effective 14 April 2026), voluntary disclosure penalties are 1% of the unpaid tax per month.
 If the FTA discovers the same error during an audit, the penalty jumps to 15% of the unpaid tax amount (fixed).
-For a AED 100,000 understatement discovered 6 months late, you would pay AED 6,000 via voluntary disclosure versus AED 15,000 if found during audit , a 60% saving.
+For a AED 100,000 understatement discovered 6 months late, you pay AED 6,000 via voluntary disclosure versus AED 15,000 if found during audit.

 Can I file a voluntary disclosure for corporate tax errors?

 Yes.
 The voluntary disclosure mechanism under Federal Decree-Law No. 17 of 2025 applies to both VAT and corporate tax.
 Common corporate tax errors requiring disclosure include misclassified income, incorrect deductions, wrong transfer pricing calculations, and errors in Small Business Relief or QFZP elections.
-The process is the same , file through the EmaraTax portal within 20 business days of discovery.
+File through the EmaraTax portal within 20 business days of discovery.

 What happens if I file multiple voluntary disclosures for the same tax period?

 Filing multiple disclosures for the same tax period attracts additional administrative penalties.
-This is why it is critical to conduct a thorough review of the entire return when you discover one error , fix everything in a single disclosure rather than submitting corrections piecemeal.
-Each additional disclosure is treated as a separate violation.
+Conduct a thorough review of the entire return when you discover one error — fix everything in a single disclosure rather than submitting corrections piecemeal.

 How Qaspro Global Can Help